deR0R0/SSTimer/README.md

 # SSTimer

+> [!IMPORTANT]
+> As of March 13, 2025, riot stopped allowing the use of ultimate timers.
+While this doesn't affect SSTimer, please use this app with caution.
+There is no way in knowing whether or not summoner spell timers will be prohibited.

 Helps you track champion's summoner spells. :D

 Low memory (compared to porofessor) usage. ~100mb of RAM needed.
 And 260 mb disk size.